Alexandra Stréliski

 Alexandra Stréliski is a Canadian neo-classical composer and pianist based in Quebec.
-She has released two albums: Pianoscope (2010) and Inscape (2018).
+She has released three albums: Pianoscope (2010), Inscape (2018) and Néo-Romance (2023).

 Early life

 Stréliski was born in Montreal, Quebec and is of Polish Jewish descent.
 After living a few years in Paris, she returned to Montréal where she studied at Collège international Marie de France, McGill University and Université de Montréal.

+Stréliski is the sister of Montreal-based comedian and writer Léa Streliski.